nmack3/cmsc-313/asciiPrint/readme.txt

-This is a sumer simple asseembly program that takes in some bytes of data and outputs those as hex in the terminal.
+This is a super simple asseembly program that takes in some bytes of data and outputs those as hex in the terminal.

 BUILDING & RUNNING: